-The advantages of vertical marketplaces are that it is easier to focus your marketing strategy, and you can provide a higher-quality product or service.
+The advantages of developing vertical marketplace startups are that it is easier to focus your marketing strategy, and you can provide a higher-quality product or service.

 Horizontal marketplaces startup

 The advantages of horizontal marketplaces are that you have bigger audiences to sell to and can make a larger profit.
-In the world’s top 50 marketplaces, 74% of them are horizontal ones.
+Of the world’s top 50 marketplaces, 74% of them are horizontal ones.

 The disadvantages are that there is a lot more competition, and it is harder to appeal to a specific target audience.
 You may also find that your customers are less loyal.

 You will need to determine which type of marketplace is the right one for you.
 Generally, we recommend starting as a vertical marketplace.
 You can then scale up and begin selling a more comprehensive range of goods as you grow.